-Entanglement is not expected to be an issue for this particular activity unless where netting, bags or ropes are used in clam culture.
+Entanglement is not thought to be an issue for this particular aquaculture activity unless slack lines are involved in the trestle infrastructure.

-18. Removal of target species
+19. Removal of target species

-The removal of target (aquaculture) species occurs where seed stock is collected from natural seed beds.
+The removal of target aquaculture species occurs where seed stock is collected from natural seed beds.
 Murray et al. (2007) states that this removal cannot be interpreted as a negative effect of mussel culture on biodiversity as the removal of seed mussel from an intertidal site may allow underlying fauna to prosper in the newly exposed surface sediments.
-While this impact might not appear to be negative, it has to be assessed in context of the original habitat and whether that original habitat e.g. mussel bed is protected or not.
+While this impact might not appear to be negative it has to be assessed in context of the original habitat and whether that original habitat e.g. mussel bed is protected or not.